 It’s imperative to learn good posture for effective breathing using your diaphragm when singing.
 Good posture creates an unobstructed pathway for the air to rush into your lungs.

-You have become so used to standing, holding yourself in your own particular way, you need to effectively retrain your body and your thought process to be aware of your posture and breathing at all times.
+You have become so used to standing, sitting, and holding yourself in your own particular way, you need to effectively retrain your body and your thought process to be aware of your posture and breathing at all times.

 1. Stand up straight with your hands relaxed at the sides.